pretsadev/scm-version-maven-extension/README.md

 To keep it simple `scm-version-maven-extension` assumes that
 - The project version is in [Semantic Version](https://semver.org/) style (MAJOR.MINOR.PATCH) .e.g. `1.2.3`
-- The project version has only two variant
+- The project version has only two variants
   - RELEASE which has no suffix e.g. `1.2.3`
   - SNAPSHOT which has `-SNAPSHOT` suffix e.g. `1.2.3-SNAPSHOT`
-- `scm-version-maven-extension` only work with annotated Git tags
+- `scm-version-maven-extension` works with both annotated and lightweight Git tags

-## `scm-version-maven-extension` has 3 main options that can be combined to get the desired behaviour
+## `scm-version-maven-extension` has three main options that can be combined to get the desired behavior

 ### 1. Version type: This tells `scm-version-maven-extension` what version to compute
 > [!NOTE]